-Jörg Wachsenegger was born in Vienna, where he studied clarinet with Prof. Schmidl at the Hochschule für Musik and received his concert diploma in 1987.
-He played in the Orchestra of the Vienna State Opera, the Vienna Symphonic Orchestra and the VSOP, in the RSO Vienna, at the Volksoper Vienna and in the Johann Strauß Orchestra.
+Jörg Wachsenegger was born in Vienna, where he studied clarinet at the University of Music with Prof. Schmidl and graduated in 1987.
+He gained orchestral experience at the Vienna State Opera, the Vienna Symphony Orchestra and the VSOP, the RSO Vienna, the Vienna Volksoper and the Johann Strauss Orchestra, among others.

-In 1983 he became member of the Orchestra of the Vereinigte Bühnen Wien and took part in all the big Musicals performed there, i.e. Phantom of the Opera, Les Miserables, Grease, Dance of the Vampires, Mozart and Elisabeth.
-Besides he is member of the Vienna Mozart Orchestra.
+Since 1983 he has been a member of the orchestra of the Vereinigte Bühnen Wien, where he has performed in all major musical productions, such as Phantom of the Opera, Les Miserables, Dance of the Vampires, Mozart and Elisabeth.
+He is also a member of the Vienna Mozart Orchestra.

-Holger Busch began taking piano lessons at the tender age of four.
-He studied piano and choral conducting in Hannover, at the Salzburg Mozarteum and at the Vienna University of Music with teachers including Karl-Heinz Kämmerling, Michael Krist, Oleg Maisenberg, Rudolf Kehrer and Walter Hagen-Groll.
-In 1998 he received his MA and the concert diploma with distinction.
+Holger Busch received his first piano lessons at the age of 4.
+He studied piano and choral conducting in Hanover, at the Mozarteum in Salzburg and at the Musikhochschule (today: University) Vienna with professors Karl-Heinz Kämmerling, Michael Krist, Oleg Maisenberg and Rudolf Kehrer as well as Walter Hagen-Groll.
+In 1998 he received the concert diploma for Magister artium.